getbem/getbem.github.io/pages/structure/structure.md

 Yay!
 You have your own `Level` of declaration in your project!

 Now we get some responsive grids in our project.
-We will use [pure-grids](https://github.com/floatdrop/pure-grids) from [purecss.io](http://purecss.io/grids/), but ported version of them on BEM methodology.
+We will use [pure-grids][pure-grids] from [purecss.io][purecss-grids], but ported version of them on BEM methodology.

 For easy installation you will need [bower.io](https://bower.io) package manager.
 Follow the [instructions](http://bower.io/#install-bower) to install bower.